The websites on this list all tap into your Spotify stats in their own unique way so you can gain some interesting insights into your musical tastes.

-On top of that, this brilliant website can create a playlist with your top tracks and automatically put it in your library.
-This is a great help for when you’re running low on inspiration!
+On top of that, this brilliant website can create a playlist with your top tracks and automatically put it in your library with a single click.
+This is a great help when you’re running low on inspiration!

 Chosic is another site that has a few interesting Spotify tools.
-You can connect your Spotify account to check our your spotify stats, artists, moods, and genres.
+You can connect your Spotify account to check out your Spotify stats, artists, moods, and genres.
 They also have a separate feature to analyze playlists without logging into Spotify, where it presents some cool information about any public playlist.